-Since its founding in 2012, Fundrise has raised over $400 million in capital from accredited and non-accredited investors as of 2H2018.
 The money has been used to invest in real estate crowdfunded projects in commercial office space and multi-family condominium complexes across the country.
-Fundrise is also the pioneer in eREITs, having raised over $150 million so far.
+They’ve also reached an impressive $7 billion in total assets transaction value.
+And they’ve helped investors earn over $226 million in net dividends so far and counting.
+Fundrise is also the pioneer in eREITs.

 - Prefunds all deals with their own capital, showing commitment and confidence in their deals.

-- Low minimum investment (only $1,000), compared to $10,000 for other platforms.
+- Very low minimum investment (only $10), compared to $10,000 for other platforms.

 - One of the longest track record in the industry.

-- High quality deal flow (they only approve about 2% of deals)
+- High quality deal flow (they only approve about 2% of deals).

 - Allows non-accredited investors to diversify into commercial real estate deals previously unobtainable by common retail investors.

-- Government regulation (may be good for investors)
+- Government regulation (may be good for investors).

 - A rising interest rate environment may put a damper on property prices in the short run, but should raise yields in the long run as rising interest rates is a long-term sign for strong demand.

-- You’ll be taxed on your distributions as regular income versus the 15% on qualified dividends
+- You’ll be taxed on your distributions as regular income versus the 15% on qualified dividends.

-Fundrise is headquartered in Washington, D.C. and the platform allows individuals to invest as little as $1,000 in real estate development projects.
+Fundrise is headquartered in Washington, D.C. and the platform allows individuals to invest as little as $10 in real estate development projects.

 Fundrise Funding History Details